Health Care Providers - Complaint Process

 What does the complaint review process entail?

 When we receive your complaint, it will be reviewed to determine if all required information has been provided.
-If so, a copy of the complaint will be sent to the insurance company.
-Under Missouri law, insurance companies have 20 days to respond to a complaint.
+If so, a copy of the complaint will be sent to the health carrier (insurance company or HMO).
+Under Missouri law, health carriers have 20 days to respond to a complaint.
 When a response is received from the company, we will review it and take one of the following actions:

 You will receive a written response from us explaining the results of the investigation.